KhiriratSarit/-Assignment3--Spark-on-gcp/README.md

 ## Run the code on GCP

 This section introduces how to test the SVD and PCA computations by the script `Spark-test-svd-and-pca.py` on GCP.
+We follow the detailed steps which can be found in [the following site](https://towardsdatascience.com/step-by-step-tutorial-pyspark-sentiment-analysis-on-google-dataproc-fef9bef46468).

 ## Numerical Results for GCP